 Introducing one of the biggest MasterClass courses yet: Award-winning author Neil Gaiman teaches students how to create compelling plots, new characters, and bring unseen worlds to life.
-Improve your storytelling!
+If you want to be a compelling author, you'll need to improve your storytelling.

 In 19 lessons, the world-renowned writer takes his students through his own philosophy on what drives a story while also guiding them on how to develop their own unique writing voice.
-In an interview with Vanity Fair, the author of American Gods, Coraline, Stardust, and The Sandman, emphasizes that the class is more about storytelling than writing.
+In an interview with Vanity Fair, the author of American Gods, Coraline, Stardust, and The Sandman, reiterates that his class is more about sharpening

 I definitely talk about writing, but what I get into more—because it’s much more interesting to me—is the mechanics of how you find and build the story and make your characters interesting.
 How you take that idea and build it into a short story, how you can look at a short story and decide if it has the length to become a novel.
 I suppose it’s my justification.
 I know lots of novelists.
 Novelists are very nice people.
 But I’m not a novelist.
 I’m a storyteller who sometimes writes novels, and graphic novels, and short stories, and makes film or television.